-Walmart recently began offering banking services designed for bargain shoppers – those seeking a checking account with lots of features and low fees.
-Walmart itself is not a bank, but the GoBank account is only available through Walmart (banking services actually come through Green Dot Bank).
+Walmart has begun offering banking services designed for bargain shoppers that seek a checking account with lots of features and low fees.
+Walmart itself is not a bank, but the GoBank account is only available through Walmart, with banking services provided through Green Dot Bank.

-Before you open any account, it’s always a good idea to compare it to offerings from online banks, local banks and credit unions, and traditional banks.
-If you don't have any history of bouncing checks and you'll set up direct deposit, you can probably find a competitive offer almost anywhere (in that case, the GoBank account might be most appealing if you value the retail store locations).
+Before you open any new bank account, shop around and compare offerings from online banks, local banks and credit unions, and traditional banks.
+If you don't have any history of bouncing checks and you'll set up direct deposit, you can probably find a competitive offer almost anywhere.
+The GoBank account might be the most appealing if you value the retail store locations.

 Overview and Fees

 GoBank is a low-cost checking account.
-There are no minimum balances, and no overdraft fees (they don’t offer overdraft protection – your purchases should be declined if you use your debit card to attempt to spend more than you have available in your account).
+There are no minimum balances and no overdraft fees.
+The account doesn't offer overdraft protection, so be aware that your purchases should be declined if you use your debit card to attempt to spend more than you have available in your account.

 To open an account, you can sign up online at GoBank.com or through the GoBank app for free.
-Otherwise, you can get a “starter kit,” which costs $2.95 at Walmart stores, which also requires a $20 opening deposit.
+Otherwise, you can get a “starter kit” for $2.95 at Walmart stores, which also requires a $20 opening deposit.
 The account comes with a monthly fee of $8.95, but that fee is waived if you set up direct deposit of at least $500 per month.
 Some traditional banks require larger automatic monthly deposits, while others require less.

-Direct deposit: if you use this account, it’s a good idea to set up direct deposit with your employer.
-Again, direct deposit of more than $500 per month means you won’t pay the monthly fee of $8.95.
-In some cases, GoBank allows you to access funds from your paycheck a few days early (before your employer actually sends it).
-However, it’s probably best to manage your money so that you don’t need your earnings before they arrive – build up a cash cushion instead.
+Direct deposit: If you use this account, it’s a good idea to set up direct deposit with your employer.
+A direct deposit of more than $500 per month means you won’t pay the monthly fee of $8.95.
+In some cases, GoBank allows you to access funds from your direct-deposit paycheck a few days early before your employer actually transmits the deposit.

-Add cash at stores: if you’re a regular Walmart shopper, you might enjoy the fact that you can deposit cash at participating Walmarts (as well as certain 7-Eleven and Kmart stores.
+Add cash at stores: if you’re a regular Walmart shopper, you might enjoy the fact that you can deposit cash at participating Walmarts as well as certain 7-Eleven and Kmart stores.
 Just present your GoBank debit card to the cashier, and the funds will be added to your account.
 Adding cash at Walmart is free, but you'll pay a fee of up to $4.95 to add cash to your account if you go through Kmart or 7-Eleven.

 Electronic transfers: you can also transfer cash to your GoBank account from other bank accounts.
-However, GoBank does not offer an electronic transfer feature – you’ll have to initiate the transfer at the sending bank.
+However, GoBank does not offer an electronic transfer feature, so you’ll have to initiate the transfer at the sending bank.
 Funds are transferred via ACH.